KasparEtter/ef1p/pages/internet/internet.md

 whereas the data in text-based protocols needs to be [escaped](https://en.wikipedia.org/wiki/Escape_character) in order to ensure that the delimiting character does not occur within a field.
-If, for example, different headers are separated by a newline, then none of the headers may contain a newline character.
+If, for example, different header fields are separated by a newline, then none of the header fields may contain a newline character.
 If they do, the newline character needs to be replaced with the appropriate [escape sequence](https://en.wikipedia.org/wiki/Escape_sequence) as defined by the protocol.